Chapter 4:

 anvil.server.call('add_article', new_article)

-Run your app again, click the ‘Add an article’ button, fill in the inputs, and click Save.
-Now, if you go to the ‘articles’ table in your Data Table, you’ll see the article in the Data Table.
+Run your app again, click the ‘Add an Article’ button, fill in the inputs, and click Save.
+Now, if you go to the Articles table in your Data Table, you’ll see the article in the Data Table.

 Great!
 We can now add news articles to our Data Table.

+That’s the ‘C’ in our CRUD app, and the bulk of the work is out of the way.
 In Chapter 5, we’ll read the list of stored items and display it to the user.
-That’s the ‘R’ in our CRUD app.
+That’s the Read in our CRUD app.